filakhtov/gentoo-use-docs/media-libs/graphene.md

 # media-libs/graphene

 ### introspection
-Pass the `-Dintrospection=true` (`false` if the flag is disabled) to the meson build script.
+Pass the `-Dintrospection=enabled` (`disabled` if the flag is disabled) to the meson build script.
 Generate and install the `Graphene-1.0.gir` GIR metadata file to provide dynamic bindings for the `libgraphene` library to language other than C, using the GObject Introspection Framework.

 This flag can be safely disabled.